10:30 am Sunday Worship

 Their concern about credentialing, about who should be there, who shouldn’t.
 Proper use of authority.
 Pre, seems to presuppose an objective authority of God, seems to presuppose that they see accountability to God as important.
 What’s actually revealed here is they don’t care about God.
 These men fear man, not God.
 And so they’re concerned about authority, that’s a sham too.

-Actually, his teaching makes too much sense to be insane because so really his rationality is there.
-His reason is there.
-That means he’s from the devil.
-He’s demonic.
-That was the stance of the religious establishment.
-They use that same tactic, right, when they discredited Jesus.
-They told everyone that Jesus performed his miracles by the power of who Beelzebul, right, by the devil’s power.
+Actually, his teaching makes too much sense to be insane because so really his rationality is there, his reason is there, that means he’s from the devil.
+He’s demonic, that was the stance of the religious establishment.
+They used that same tactic, right, when they discredited Jesus.
+They told everyone that Jesus performed his miracles by the power of who?
+Beelzebul, right, by the devil’s power.

 So this, they were united in their rejection of John and then Jesus.
 And this represents collusion on their part.
 There’s a conspiracy afoot.
 It’s a strategy to, on their part of how they can justify denying John and then denying Jesus.
 Basically they’re saying since we can’t deny the authority and the power, let’s shift the discussion in public and talk about the question of source.